 The Colorado Department of Public Health and Environment (CDPHE) has a complete list of vaccination sites throughout the state for childrens ages 5 to 11.

 Beginning November 6, all mobile vaccination clinics will have vaccines for children ages 5 -11.
 Click here to book an appointment

 UCHealth is offering COVID-19 vaccines to any Colorado resident 12 or older.
 There are two options to get the vaccine at UCHealth clinics.
 Appointments can be scheduled through My Health Connection or you can walk in to any of UCHealth's vaccine clinics.
 For a list of clinic locations, or to schedule an appointment, you can visit www.uchealth.org/covidvaccine.
 Parental consent is required for anyone 12-17 years old.
 For the first dose at a UCHealth vaccine clinic, adolescents should be accompanied by a parent or guardian or have a parent or guardian sign UCHealth's Vaccine Consent Form for Minors (version en Espanol)

-For a full listing of COVID 19 vaccination sites in the Adams, Arapahoe and Douglas county area, please click here.
+For more information about the COVID 19 vaccination sites please click here.